NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Mogadb.md

 abilities_mid:
   - name: ""
   - name: "Slough Skin"
-    desc: "`pf2:r`  **Trigger** The mogadb takes 30 or more slashing damage in a single round;\n**Effect** The mogadb's vessel is destroyed, leaving behind a swarm of animals.
-This does not break the spell holding the swarm together, which continues to attack as a Rat Swarm with a maximum number of Hit Points equal to the mogadb's remaining Hit Points."
+    desc: "`pf2:r`  **Trigger** The mogadb takes 30 or more slashing damage in a single round;\n* * *\n\n**Effect** The mogadb's vessel is destroyed, leaving behind a swarm of animals.
+This does not break the spell holding the swarm together, which continues to attack as a [[Bestiary 1/Rat Swarm|Rat Swarm]] with a maximum number of Hit Points equal to the mogadb's remaining Hit Points."

 attacks:
   - name: ""